 If you need a PDF for documentation purposes, you can find that here.

-We’re thrilled to announce our keynote speaker, Emily Easton of the Chicago Quantum Exchange (CQE), who will talk to us about quantum computing, quantum networking, why it matters to us in the WiscNet community, and what the future may hold.
+We’re thrilled to announce our keynote speakers, Emily Easton of the Chicago Quantum Exchange (CQE) and Jennifer Choy from UW-Madison, who will talk to us about quantum computing, quantum networking, why it matters to us in the WiscNet community, and what the future may hold.

 You can find all the details about lodging — including how to reserve a room in our block at both the Inn at SentryWorld and Country Inn and Suites — here: